 In 2004-08, the college became the last medieval building to be renovated in Paris.
 Now, it’s used as a cultural and spiritual center, with an auditorium seating 200.

-Visitors can take a tour at 4:00 pm each day.
-Right now, there is an exhibit on Notre Dame.
+Tip: Visitors can take a tour at 4:00 pm each day.

 6. Cluny Museum, National Museum of the Middle Ages

-It’s truly one of the best museums in the Paris.
-The 15th century museum is housed in the fully renovated Hotel de Cluny, a rare example of civic architecture in a Flamboyant Gothic style.
+The Cluny Museum is truly one of the best museums in the Paris.
+It’s housed in the fully renovated Hotel de Cluny, a rare example of civic architecture in a Flamboyant Gothic style.

 The museum is adjacent to an extant “frigidarium” (cold room) of a Roman bath house.
 The bath is the oldest preserved site in Paris.